Alaska Brown Bear Hunting

 Permits

 There are no permits needed for brown bear.
 I sell the license and tag.
-However, if you are on the bear and moose combination hunt; you may need the moose registration permit.
+However, if you are on the bear and moose combination hunt; you will need the moose registration permit. available at the Dillingham F& G office Monday through Friday 8 am to 5 pm July 15th to Sept.
+8th.

 Additional Fees